info@nascertification.org | 866-681-NASC (6272) | Contact

 For each domain, the group prepared a comprehensive list of the important knowledge and task statements that qualify a professional to earn the CRNFA certification.

 NASC contracted with Dr. Manny Straehle with Assessment, Education & Research Experts (AERE) to provide the psychometric services to prepare the final job analysis report.
-This report will serve as a blueprint for developing program needs such as exam questions, performance-based assessments, professional development activities, and candidate eligibility criteria for the CRNFA certification.
+This report served as a blueprint for developing the CRNFA Professional Portfolio.

 Share